Normal school: Asia

-Mainland China
+China

 In Mainland China, the "normal school" terminology is still preserved in the official English names of former normal schools established in the late 19th and early 20th century.
 The Chinese term normal university (师范大学 (shīfàn dàxué), abbreviated 师大; shīdà) refers to a modern comprehensive university established as a normal school in the early twentieth century.
 These "normal universities" are usually controlled by the national or provincial government.

 In 1895, Qing banking tycoon and educator Sheng Xuanhuai gained approval from the Guangxu Emperor to establish the Nanyang Public School in Shanghai, China.
 This comprehensive institution included the first normal school on the Chinese mainland.

+In 1923, the Supreme Education School of Peking (京师优级师范学堂) was renamed as National Beijing Normal University (国立北京师范大学校), the first Normal University in China.

-Since 1949, many former normal schools in China have developed into comprehensive research universities.
-As of 2012, Beijing Normal University and East China Normal University, both members of the national government's Project 985 program, have been ranked the top two among the mainland Chinese universities that originated as normal schools.
+Since 1949, many former normal schools in China developed into comprehensive research universities.
+As of 2025, Beijing Normal University and East China Normal University, both members of the national government's Project 985 program, were ranked the top two among the mainland Chinese universities that originated as normal schools.

 Indonesia

-In Indonesia, there were specialised higher institutions to train teacher by educating them in the norms of pedagogy and curriculum.
-Indonesian government created crash program around 1950 as B-I/B-II/PGSLP course.
-In year 1954, the government opened the Teacher Education Higher Education Institutions (Perguruan Tinggi Pendidikan Guru, PTPG) in Batusangkar, Manado, Bandung, and Malang by Education and Culture Ministerial Decision No. 382/Kab Year 1954.
+In Indonesia there were specialised higher institutions to educate teachers in the norms of pedagogy and curriculum.
+The Indonesian government created a crash program around 1950 as B-I/B-II/PGSLP course.
+In 1954, the government opened the Teacher Education Higher Education Institutions (Perguruan Tinggi Pendidikan Guru, PTPG) in Batusangkar, Manado, Bandung, and Malang by Education and Culture Ministerial Decision No. 382/Kab Year 1954.
 Both courses were integrated to Teaching and Pedagogy Faculty at nearby university.
 Government Decision No. 51 Year 1958 integrate Pedagogy Faculty into Teaching and Pedagogy Faculty.
 In year 1962, Ministry of Basic Education established Teacher Education Institute (Institut Pendidikan Guru, IPG) for middle school teacher.
 In year 1963, B-I and B-II courses and IPG were merged into Teaching and Pedagogy Faculty under Ministry of Higher Education.
-In year 1963-1964, Teaching and Pedagogy Faculties were established as separate higher education institutions which were known as Teaching and Education Institutes (Institut Keguruan dan Ilmu Pendidikan, IKIP).
+In year 1963–1964, Teaching and Pedagogy Faculties were established as separate higher education institutions which were known as Teaching and Education Institutes (Institut Keguruan dan Ilmu Pendidikan, IKIP).
 Presidential Decision No. 93 Year 1999 allowed IKIP to develop non-educational sciences and marked the end of specialised teacher education higher institutions in general.

+Japan

+In Japan, the first normal school (師範学校) was established at Yushima Seido, Tokyo in 1872.
+Eventually, prefectural normal schools for primary teachers were established in all prefectures.
+Japanese-style normal schools were also established in the colonies of Taiwan, Korea, and Manchukuo under Japanese rule.

+In 1886, the Normal School Order (師範学校令) was promulgated and the Higher Normal School (高等師範学校) was established in Tokyo to train secondary teachers.

+In 1929, Tokyo Arts and Sciences University (Tsukuba University) and Hiroshima Arts and Sciences University (Hiroshima University) were established for Normal School graduates.

+During the postwar educational reform, normal schools were reorganized into universities' education faculties, arts and sciences faculty, or universities of education.